gavinb/rust-tiff/README.md

 Building
 --------

-This package is available as a crate on the new [crates.io](http://crates.io) repository.
-To use this package, simply add the following line to your `[dependencies]` section in `Cargo.toml`:
+This package will eventually become available as a crate on the new [crates.io](http://crates.io) repository.
+For now, it needs to be built manually with `cargo build`.

-    rust-tiff = "0.0.5"
+This project now depends on the`byteorder` crate, for binary file I/O.

 Acknowledgements
 ----------------

-My thanks to the members of the Rust community on #rust on irc.mozilla.org for all their patient guidance while developing this project.
+My thanks to the members of the Rust community on #rust on `irc.mozilla.org` for all their patient guidance while developing this project.

  - Melbourne, Autumn 2014